 How Does Therapy Work?

 Therapy is a process in which people generally seek professional expertise to explore what is troubling them.
 As time goes by, people sometimes also continue on with a therapist to hold themselves accountable to the positive changes they are making as a result of therapy.
 I view therapy as a collaborative process, meaning we will both actively work together to address the struggles you are facing.
-I will honor the pace you wish to go at and offer insights or ideas (ie. to help identify your personal strengths, enhance problem-solving skills, develop improved coping mechanisms, realign expectations and priorities) to help you move towards lasting, positive change.
+I will not just be one of those blank faces and nodding heads, I promise!
+I will honor the pace you wish to go and offer insights or ideas, for example, to help identify your personal strengths, enhance problem-solving skills, develop improved coping mechanisms, realign expectations and priorities, etc. to help you move towards lasting, positive change.

 How is Therapy Different From Talking to a Friend?